r52/quasar/docs/widgetqs.rst

         websocket.send(JSON.stringify(reg));
     }

 The above example subscribes the widget to Data Source ``cpu`` provided by the plugin `win_simple_perf <https://github.com/r52/quasar/tree/master/plugins/win_simple_perf>`_.
-The variable ``qWidgetName`` globally defined variable available to widgets loaded in Quasar.
+The variable ``qWidgetName`` is also a globally defined variable available to widgets loaded in Quasar.
 It contains the name of your widget as defined in the Widget Definition file.

 How that we have subscribed to a Data Source, we can begin receiving data from the source.
 To do that, we start by implementing another handler on the WebSocket connection: